TomSssM/file-corrupter/README.md

 ## Description

-File Corrupter is a utility to deliberately corrupt files.
+File Corrupter is a utility to deliberately corrupt files

 ## Building